 Several objections can be raised against the Soft Constructivist Position:

-The argument from the kind of beings we are against the possibility of a PCE is not convincing.
-While our cultural sets shape our ordinary experience, this argument gives no good reason why we could not enjoy experiences on a pre-conceptual level of awareness, especially through a regimen of training.
+While our cultural sets shape our ordinary experience, there is no good reason why we could not enjoy experiences on a pre-conceptual level of awareness, especially through a regimen of training.
 Steven Katz, the author of this argument, notes our “most brutish, infantile, and sensate levels” of experience when we were infants (Katz, 1988, 755).
 It is hard to see why in principle we could not retrieve such an unconceptualized level of experience.
-And it is hard to rule out the possibility that undergoing such events could provide allegedly new vantage points on the “nature of reality.”

 It makes little difference whether a PCE is called an “experience” or an “event.”
 A PCE occurs within a wider experience of the subject, including the subject’s coming out of the PCE and assigning it meaning.
 Let this wider experience be the “experience” under discussion, rather than the PCE alone.